Karyotyping chromosome analysis Test Details:

 - Turner syndrome, caused by missing one X chromosome in females.

-- Chronic myelogenous leukemia, a classic 9;22 translocation that is diagnostic of the disease.
+- Chronic myelogenous leukaemia, a classic 9;22 translocation that is diagnostic of the disease.

 How is the sample collected for testing?